icann/resolver-testbed/auto/README.md

   run `ansible-playbook ansible/network_provision_*` followed by `vagrant up`.
 - Further interaction with the Virtual Box VMs should only be done through the Vagrant cli to allow Vagrant specific actions to take effect.
+- Changing the box configuration (e.g., adding more CPU, memory, interfaces) requires a simple `vagrant reload`.
+This will shutdown the box and bring it up with updated resources.

 ### Regular provisioning